 Further information about these rights can be found within the Data Protection Act 2004.

-To exercise any of these rights please contact the RGP Force Administration at: email@example.com
+To exercise any of these rights please contact the RGP Records Department at: firstname.lastname@example.org

 The RGP tries to meet the highest standards when processing personal data.
 We take complaints very seriously.
 If you have any concerns about the way that we have handled your personal data please bring it to our attention via email to: email@example.com